onsip/sipjs.com/content/api/0.5.0/ua.md

 #### `on('connected', function () {})`

-*There are no documented arguments for this event*
+*There are no documented arguments for this event*.

 ### `disconnected`